-The EU Ecolabel in the field of tourism (EC 2016b) has also been adopted by tourist facilities located in many parks across the Italian Alps, often associated with other certifications or voluntary rules that apply to parks themselves (e.g. EU Charter of Sustainable Tourism and own park's label): there are 5 in the Autonomous Province of Trento, 8 in Piemonte, 1 in Veneto and 1 in Friuli Venezia Giulia (Federparchi 2016).
+The EU Ecolabel in the field of tourism (EC 2016b) has also been adopted by tourist facilities located in many parks across the Italian Alps.
+These are often associated with other certifications or voluntary rules that apply to parks themselves (e.g. EU Charter of Sustainable Tourism and their own park label).
+There are 5 in the autonomous province of Trento, 8 in Piemonte, 1 in Veneto and 1 each in Friuli, Venezia and Giulia (Federparchi 2016).